scuzzydude/asimov/asimov.md

 The purpose of the reserve stake is to provide a backing reserve in fiat and cryptocurrencies[^10] for **asimov** as a currency.
 The stake should not be touched, and conditions where the stake would be used or burned should be outlined in amendments to the foundational charter.
 There should be a long probationary period, and if **The Foundation** does NOT meet certain goals, the reserve stake should be returned.

 By staking the **asimov** early, we establish real world value for asimov issued for seeding and development.
-Development of this system will require time, work and sacrifice from a larger number of people who believe in the idealism behind it.
+Development of this system will require time, work, and sacrifice from a large number of people who believe in the idealism behind it.
 There should be a large stake behind them.

 1% of total **asimov** will be issued for staking.